Investors' Climate Sentiment and Financial Markets

 Date Written: September 22, 2020

 We propose a measure of investors' climate sentiment by performing sentiment analysis on StockTwits posts on climate change and global warming.
-We find that investors' climate sentiment generates a mispricing in the Emission-minus-Clean (EMC) portfolio, the portfolio that invests in emission stocks and goes short on clean stocks.
-Specifically, when investors share a positive attitude towards climate change, they tend to overvalue the negative externalities produced by emission stocks.
-Moreover, we show that an increase in carbon prices is followed by a decrease in the value of the EMC portfolio.
+We find that when investors' climate sentiment is high, emission stocks are relatively overpriced.
+Moreover, we show that an increase in carbon prices is followed by a decrease in the relative value of emission stocks.
 Finally, a portfolio strategy that uses information on investors' climate sentiment and carbon prices generates a return of 9.77% annually.